19 Perennial Plants For Florida Garden Spaces

 Gardeners recommend Portulaca oleracea to less professional people because this plant is easy to grow and does not require professional care.

 Florida homeowners who do like purslane tend to grow it amongst the plants in their vegetable gardens.
 It’s trendy for pairing with tomato plants.
-Purslane is part of the family of succulent plants.
+Purslane is a succulent plant.
 As such, its stems and leaves are pretty thick.

 You’ll find tiny yellow flowers on this plant, but they’re short-lived, only lasting around 24 hours.
 This plant brings in additional color with its reddish stems.